-Coach: Nederland linebacker is ‘typical Bulldog’ - Port Arthur News
+“Typical Nederland Bulldog” Mikey Rangel is "fearless on the field," coach says - Port Arthur News

 NEDERLAND — Over the last two games, the Nederland Bulldogs’ defense has allowed a combined 17 points.

-One of the focal points has been senior linebacker Mikey Rangel, who was in on a sack during the Nederland’s 31-10 win over Texas City at Bulldog Stadium Friday.
+One of the focal points has been senior linebacker Mikey Rangel, who was in on a sack during the Nederland’s 31-10 win over Texas City at Bulldog Stadium Friday night.

 “I felt the pressure coming,” he said.
 “I saw our d-line really pushing.
 I was really locked in on the quarterback.
 I saw 31 (Landen Caywood) go get him, so I followed right behind him and I wasn’t going to let him get away.
 We were really focusing on gang tackling, especially with that type of offense.”

-Rangel said he has been happy with the defense’s success, but said there is room for improvement.
+Rangel has been happy with the defense’s success but knows there is room for improvement.

 “We have little bumps and bruises,” he said.
 “We just go back and look over the tape and fix what we need to.”

-His head coach Monte Barrow called him a “typical Nederland Bulldog.”
+His head coach Monte Barrow calls Rangel a “typical Nederland Bulldog.”

 “He’s undersized for a linebacker,” he said of Rangel.
 “He doesn’t weigh much at all.
 What he has, he brings every tackle.
 He’s fearless on the field.
 He brings a lot of energy defensively.
 You want that from your linebacker.
 That energy he brings is invaluable to a defense.”